mailgun/godebug/README.md

 ### Status

-`godebug` is currently in alpha stage -- expect problems.
-In particular, support for multiple goroutines is not yet finished.
+`godebug` is currently in alpha stage -- expect some problems.

 ### Installation: